DrPariah/Monster-Hunter/MH/README.md

 If you want to see some carve-able monster materials, go to the *Materials* folder.

+### Other Materials
+There are other materials that are found scattered in your world.
+Examples are needleberries - found in underbrushes -, machalite ores - found in some mining points -, and thunderbugs - a random swarm of bugs in fields.

+Not all armors and weapons are made of the same monster materials, some needs these miscellaneous items to craft, so be sure to collect them to future uses.

 ### Armors
 * These are full armor sets that consists of five armor pieces: helmet, mail, vambraces, tasset and greaves.
-Some special armor bears different armor piece name.
+Some special armor bears different armor piece name, so be mindful about this before crafting an armor.
 * They are made of carved monster materials with their crafting requirements.
 Some armors require a combination of two monster material to craft.

 Also notice that all of these armors are designed for blademaster hunters.